 To thaw the bars, simply remove the desired amount of bars from the freezer and let thaw on the counter, about 15 minutes.
 Or place them in the fridge the night before you wish to serve the bars.
 If packing the bars for an easy on-the-go energy bar snack, toss them into your bag straight from the freezer and by the time you want to eat it, the bar will be thawed and ready.

 - Place all ingredients into the bowl of a food processor.

 - Process until mixture is crumbly yet still holds together well when pinched between your fingers.
-If mixture is too dry, add another date and process again or add a splash of water.
-If mixture is too wet, add a few more nuts and process again until crumbly.

 - Press mixture onto a parchment paper-lined baking sheet forming a square about 9 x 9 inches (or roll them between your hands to form them into 16 balls).
 Place bars in the fridge to chill if they seem sticky.

 - Cut into 12 bars.
 Wrap in parchment paper and store in a covered container in the fridge for up to 1 week or place in a freezer-friendly container and freeze for up to 2 months.

 - Serving Size: 1 Bar (or 2 Balls)